samvedk-17/Conservar-Finder/README.md

 3. Provide your E-mail ID which necessary to fetch metadata from Entrez.
 4. Click on "Upload" button.
 5. You can also download results in .csv format.

+Further areas of development: This tool takes a lot of time which increases with the size of dataset to conduct the abovementioned processes.
+To reduce this, time complexity of the code can be reduced or more flexibility can be provided to user to choose what processes he wants to perform on aligned FASTA files.
+For e.g. If a user wants only conserved and variable positions then he can mark respective checkboxes.
+Choice of functions to be performed can be helpful to deal with time complexity issue.